Flash Fiction - The Crow Who Came to Breakfast

 It seems, though, that Dwight Flood has decided to mow this morning.
 I can hear him cursing over the racket of the lawn jalopy he's lugged out of the shed.
 The crow is screaming, too; I pull up the louvered blinds to investigate.

 The crow is dive-bombing Dwight Flood.
-It screams something surely obscene in crow-speak from the tree branch, then swoops over Dwight in his wife-beater and khaki shorts, tube socks pulled up and just visible over the yet unmowed grass.
-The hair on Dwight’s back and shoulders erupts from the wife-beater as he dances with the crow: at once ducking, waving, cursing and attempting to push the mower with the arm he's not using to fend off the attack.
+It screams something surely obscene in crow-speak from the tree branch, then swoops over Dwight in his wife-beater and khaki shorts, tube socks pulled up and just visible over the yet un-mowed grass.
+The hair on Dwight’s back and shoulders erupts from his wife-beater as he dances with the crow: ducking, waving, cursing and attempting to push the mower with the arm he's not using to fend off the attack.
 I open the door and call out to him.

 The mower stalls.
 Dwight stands up straight, waves both arms at the crow, middle fingers extended, and retreats angrily into the office.
 The crow settles on its branch and emits a satisfied caw.
 Once the office door slams behind Dwight, the crow swoops down into the freshly-mowed part of the yard, digs around a bit and flies away with a glint in its beak.

 This is curious.
 I've not been breakfasting outside in the heat, and I don't know that anything else ever happens outside my door.
 I feel like even if something fell off the mower it wouldn't be shiny.
 I peer toward the office to see if Dwight Flood is coming back out - don't want to make him think anything else needs his attention - and I shut my door behind me.
 I sidle out into the yard and lean over the area the crow has just vacated.